Good Pub Guide Recommended

 Country inn in peaceful village run by hard-working chef-owners, contemporary décor, an informal atmosphere and excellent food; fine bedrooms

-?It's such a treat coming here and a very special place to stay overnight, too' says one reader with enthusiasm; so many others agree.
-The wonderful food cooked by Mr and Mrs Manning (both are top chefs) draws customers from far and wide, but this is also a proper pub where locals congregate at high chairs by the bar for a pint and a chat: Flack Manor Union Flack on handpump, 30 wines by the glass, home-made cordial and quite a range of gins and malt whiskies.
+Just across the road from the main pub is their boutique guesthouse, Troutbeck.
+The very well equipped and extremely comfortable bedrooms have private decks just a few metres from the River Avon and breakfasts are delicious; the bloody marys and bucks fizz are complimentary.
+Of course, it's the superb food cooked by Mr and Mrs Manning (both are top chefs) that draws customers from far and wide, but this is also a proper pub where locals congregate at high chairs by the bar for a pint and a chat.
+You'll find Ramsbury Blindside and Stonehenge Spire Ale on handpump, 24 wines by the glass, home-made cordial, quite a range of gins and a dozen malt whiskies.
 One long room is split into different areas by brick and green-planked uprights.
 A big woodburner sits in a brick inglenook fireplace at one end; at the other is a comfortable black leather sofa and armchairs, and in between are high-backed and farmhouse wooden dining chairs around various tables on bare boards or stone tiles, with pretty flowers and church candles dotted about.
 There's an additional dining area too and an upstairs private dining room; background music.
 Outside, the terrace and grassed area above it have picnic-sets and tables and chairs.
-The very well equipped, boutique-style bedrooms are in a separate building with private decks just a few metres from the River Avon; breakfasts are delicious and the bloody marys and bucks fizz are complimentary.
 They make their own dog treats and can organise a packed lunch for walkers.

 Bar food times: 12-2.30, 6-8.30; 12-2 Sun

-They raise their own pigs, keep chickens and grow some produce for the inspired food: lunchtime sandwiches and smoked ham and eggs plus ceviche of scallops with burnt apple, jalapenos peppers and dill, tagliatelle of mussels with saffron, Pernod and chives, mushroom and cheese pithivier with chestnuts, kalettes, cavolo nero, truffle nage and crispy parmesan, herb-roast guinea fowl breast with potato millefeuille, charred leek, black truffle and madeira velouté, roast turbot with saffron-braised potatoes, fennel, brown shrimps, monk's beard and sauce bourride, and puddings such as new york cheesecake with bay leaf, rhubarb and iced Hendricks and tonic and Valrhona chocolate torte with banana compote, coffee cream and hazelnut praline; they also offer a two- and three-course set menu.
+Faultless food using their own produce and home-reared pigs and chickens includes lunchtime sandwiches, scallop ceviche with burnt apple, jalepenos and dill, mussel tagliatelle with saffron, Pernod and chives, wild mushroom pithivier with chestnuts, truffle nage and crispy parmesan, herb-roasted guinea fowl with potato millefeuille, charred leeks and madeira velouté, turbot with saffron-braised potatoes, fennel, brown shrimps and sauce bourride, and puddings such as new york cheesecake with bay, rhubarb and iced Hendrick's and tonic and bitter chocolate tart with banana compote, coffee cream and hazelnut praline.

 Britt and Guy Manning